 True/False encourages our guests to stay with one of our partnering hotels:

 Find a list of additional lodging options courtesy of our partners at the Columbia Convention & Visitor’s Bureau

 PARKING & SHUTTLES

-WALKING Hoofing it the old-fashioned way is definitely doable and will be the best way to get around the park.
-The most far-flung stops in the T/F Footprint — CoMo Square to Twelve Point — are about a 15 minute walk.
+WALKING Hoofing it the old-fashioned way is definitely doable and will be the best way to get around.
+The most far-flung stops in the T/F Footprint — Jesse Hall to the south and Sentinel Park in the Arcade District to the north — are about a 25 minute walk.
 For a breakdown of all venue walking times, reference the schedule grid insert.